Dynatrace/Dynatrace-OneAgent-Ansible/roles/oneagent/README.md

 ### Configure existing installation

 The role is capable of configuring existing installation by utilizing `oneagentctl`.
-There are 2 ways of applying configuration:

-- In case the Agent in the same or lower version is installed on specified host already, the script uses provided installation parameters and runs `oneagentctl` with them, skipping installation procedure.
-- In case no `environment_url`, `paas_token` and `local_installer` parameters are provided,
-  the script runs `oneagentctl` with provided parameters directly.
+In case no `environment_url`, `paas_token` and `local_installer` parameters are provided, the script runs `oneagentctl` with provided parameters directly.

 For full list of suitable parameters, see [OneAgent configuration via command-line interface].